Student Senate Constitution

 2. In order to insure equitable disbursal of SGA special projects funds, the Finance Committee shall be populated by one

-Senator drawn from each Lubbock School (School of Medicine, School of Allied Health Sciences, School of Nursing,
+Senator drawn from each Lubbock School (School of Medicine, School of Health Professions, School of Nursing,

 School of Pharmacy, Graduate School of Biomedical Sciences).